Preparing for the Replacement of LIBOR

 These investigations led to millions of dollars in fines and undermined public confidence in LIBOR.

-As a result, it is anticipated that the panel banks for the various LIBOR currencies will cease making their rate submissions to IBA from the beginning of 2022.
+As a result, it is anticipated that the panel banks for the various LIBOR currencies will cease making their rate submissions to IBA from the above dates.
 The FCA and IBA have also signaled that they may declare that a LIBOR is unrepresentative if even a single panel bank for the relevant currency ceases its submissions for that currency.

 A particular LIBOR is unlikely to continue to function as a benchmark interest rate if it ceases to be representative, and market participants in the EU may be prohibited from using it as a benchmark rate if it ceases to comply with the criteria for a critical benchmark under the Benchmarks Regulation.